scottsweb/null-child/readme.md

 ## Contributing

-Please submit all bugs, questions and suggestions to the [GitHub Issues](https://github.com/scottsweb/null/issues) queue.
+Please submit all bugs, questions and suggestions to the [GitHub Issues](https://github.com/scottsweb/null/issues) queue for the parent theme.

 ## Changelog